Children and Young People

 The Bags of Creativity bring a fantastic and magical set of resources, ideas and challenges to York’s children and young people.
 The first round took place during in 2020 and saw 1,000 Bags of Creativity distributed to children and young people across York.

 The second round of Bags of Creativity is in partnership with York’s Festival of Ideas 2021!
-2,000 children from 51 schools across York will receive a Bags of Creativity, with hands-on, creative activities for the whole family to enjoy.
+2,000 children from 51 schools across York received a Bags of Creativity, with hands-on, creative activities for the whole family to enjoy.
 For online resources and to find out more, please go here

 Developed by Matthew Reason (Professor of Theatre, York St John University) and Brian Hartley in association with ‘Mind the Gap’, these books were full of ideas to get children and young people thinking creatively.
 They were distributed to 1,000 primary and 1,000 secondary students.
 For more information, please contact Chris Edwards on email@example.com